-Brookhaven Lab will host a series of live online events in place of its in-person tour program for 2020
+Brookhaven Lab is hosting a series of live online events in place of its in-person tour program for 2020

 Each event will feature a guided tour of a Brookhaven Lab facility followed by a live Q&A with a panel of scientists that work at that facility.
 The 2020 program will feature the National Synchrotron Light Source II (NSLS-II), the Center for Functional Nanomaterials (CFN), and the Relativistic Heavy Ion Collider (RHIC).

 Tune in at 3:30 PM to get an up-close look at the “beamlines” where scientists use ultrabright x-ray light to see the atomic structure of batteries, proteins, and more.
 Then, viewers will have the opportunity to pose questions to a panel of scientists, including NSLS-II Director John Hill.